Red-engage logo

 • Comment: Find a post where people are complaining about a certain issue they are facing that's related to your product.
 Reply with honest, genuine, courteous, helpful advice, and then softly plug your product as a good solution for a certain use-case.

-• Post: Write a comprehensive guide that solves a problem entirely within the post.
+• Post: Write a detailed guide that solves a problem entirely within the post.
 No teasers.

 3. The Soft CTA: